June 6, 2013

 The vote, which the government was obviously keen to win in light of its much-heralded but heavily opposed badger cull policy, was about politics, not badgers.
 We, and our colleagues in from other organisations, heard from many MPs unable or unwilling to vote against the party whip despite their conscience telling them that a badger cull is unjustified.

 The cull has attracted great opposition from members of the public: more than 245,000 people have signed Brian May’s Stop the Cull e-petition to date.
-If you haven’t done so already, please sign it today (UK citizens only please) and ask your friends to do so, too.

 Our concerns about the animal welfare implications of the proposed badger culls have been borne out by the recent revelations about the suffering likely to be endured by badgers during the trial culls and how the data to assess “humaneness”, which could be used to signal the deaths of up to 130,000 badgers, has not yet been made public.